2025 Singaporean general election: Legal challenges

 Raeesah Khan (left) resigned on 30 November 2021 after making unsubstantiated allegations in Parliament, while Leon Perera (right) resigned on 19 July 2023 following an extramaritial affair with Nicole Seah.

-A trial involving the WP leaders over alleged breaches of duties as town councillors for Aljunied–Hougang (AHTC) and Sengkang Town Councils (SKTC) concluded with a successful appeal in July 2024.
+A trial involving WP leaders over alleged breaches of duties as town councillors for Aljunied–Hougang (AHTC) and Sengkang Town Councils (SKTC) concluded with a successful appeal in July 2024.
 While the High Court initially found that the WP MPs, councillors, and FMSS owners had breached their duties, the court of appeal overturned these rulings.
-As a result, the WP was awarded the costs, and the town councils’ claims for damages and legal costs were dismissed.
-In the last review of the town councils on 27 June 2024, both town councils had performed better in their areas of management over the years.
+As a result, the party was awarded legal costs, and the town councils' claims for damages and legal costs were dismissed.
+In their final review on 27 June 2024, both town councils had improved in their areas of management over the years.

-On 30 November 2021, Raeesah Khan admitted to making unsubstantiated allegations in Parliament on three occasions and subsequently resigned.
-Following the Parliament's Committee of Privileges' interview regarding Khan, party leaders Singh and Faisal Manap were referred to the public prosecutor for potentially misleading parliament.
-Faisal was later advised by the police "to familiarise himself with the conduct expected of MPs".
-On 20 March 2024, Singh was charged for lying to Parliament by the public prosecutor.
-The trial concluded on 8 November.
-On 17 February 2025, the court issued the maximum S$7,000 fine on both counts; Singh lodged an appeal.
-However, he was not barred from elections as the sentences were counted separately.
+On 30 November 2021, WP MP Raeesah Khan admitted to making unsubstantiated allegations in Parliament on three occasions and subsequently resigned.
+After the Committee of Privileges' interview regarding her, party leaders Singh and Faisal Manap were referred to the public prosecutor for potentially misleading Parliament.
+On 20 March 2024, Singh was charged for lying to Parliament by the public prosecutor in a trial which concluded on 8 November.
+On 17 February 2025, the court issued the maximum S$7,000 fine on both counts; Singh lodged an appeal on the same day, which the High Court dismissed on 4 December.
+Despite this, he was not barred from elections as the sentences were counted separately.
 (Note: According to the current Constitution and a statement from the Elections Department, any individual with a fine of at least S$10,000 (US$7,400) or at least a year of imprisonment in at least one separate count of offence carries a five-year election ban and, if they have one, the loss of their seat in Parliament, unless they are pardoned with an amnesty from the President.
 The last MP to receive this ban was former secretary-general J. B. Jeyaretnam, who fulfilled the criteria by having a fine of S$2,000 or more on a sentence prior to amendments in May 2022.
 This led to the vacation of his seat for the now-defunct Anson Constituency, which he had held since 1981.)

-On 19 July 2023, a video showing an extramarital affair between Leon Perera and Nicole Seah, president of the WP youth wing, circulated online.
-Both members subsequently resigned from the party.
-While Perera was seen volunteering at Progress Singapore Party (PSP) events, it was later announced that he had moved to New York City to be an executive director at Yamada Consulting Group (YCG) USA.
+On 19 July 2023, a video of an extramarital affair between members Leon Perera and Nicole Seah circulated online.
+Both subsequently resigned from the party.
+While Perera was seen volunteering at PSP events, it was later announced that he had moved to New York City to be an executive director at Yamada Consulting Group USA.